electron-archive/grunt-download-electron/README.md

 * `rebuild` - Whether to rebuild native modules after atom-shell is downloaded.
 * `apm` - The path to apm.
 * `token` - The [OAuth token](https://developer.github.com/v3/oauth/) to use for GitHub API requests.
+* `appDir` - Where to find the app when rebuilding the native modules.
+Defaults to the current directory.

 ### Usage